 Please note: this is not an exhaustive list, as the needs of our students can change from lesson to lesson.

 At Trinity Academy Halifax, our Year 8 students ‘graduate’ at the end of Phase 1.
-This aims to raise their aspirations, and help make students feel more motivated for their upcoming GCSE studies.
+This aims to raise their aspirations, and monitor their engagement in the first few years so that we can ensure they’re on the right track when they start their GCSE studies.

-The current Year 8 students will be the first to graduate from Phase 1.
+Our Phase 1 students embark on the graduation journey from the moment they join us in Year 7.
 At the end of their two year journey, parents will be invited to celebrate their child’s achievements at a memorable ceremony, complete with traditional cap and gown.